Ken Caminiti: Minor leagues

-Houston Astros
+Houston Astros (1987–1994)

 Skipping Triple-A, Caminiti was called up and made his major league debut at age 24 with the Houston Astros on July 16, 1987.
-In his debut, he went 2-3 with a home run, a triple, and scored the game-winning run.
+In his debut, he went 2-for-3 with a home run, a triple, and scored the game-winning run.
 He immediately received a large role, starting 51 of the Astros' final 75 games at third base.
 However, in 1988, Denny Walling, whom Caminiti had largely replaced the previous season, was named the Astros starting third baseman, and Caminiti started the season in the minors, playing with the Triple-A Tucson Toros of the Pacific Coast League.
 Despite an injury forcing Walling to the disabled list in mid-June, the Astros did not call up Caminiti, instead trading for the veteran Buddy Bell.
 Further injuries in late July forced the Astros to shift Bell to first base in late July, and Caminiti was brought up to play at third base.
 However, Caminiti struggled, batting only .176 over three weeks, and was demoted again, only returning for September call-ups, and ended the season with a .181 batting average over 89 plate appearances.

 Prior to 1989, the Astros' new manager Art Howe announced that Caminiti would be the starting third baseman.
 Despite being plagued with several injuries throughout his tenure in Houston, Caminiti became a constant presence at third base over the next six seasons, averaging .263 with 12 home runs and 69 RBIs from 1989 to 1994.
 During this time, he formed part of the nucleus of the Astros offense alongside future Hall of Famers Jeff Bagwell and Craig Biggio, plus Steve Finley and Luis Gonzalez (both of whom ended their careers with over 2500 hits and 300 home runs).
 Caminiti's Astros improved their record each year from 1991 to 1994.
 In the strike-shortened 1994 season, he set a new career high with 18 home runs, and earned his first All Star Game selection.